Everyone

 Applying for parental leave payments

-Employees and self-employed people apply for parental leave payments through Inland Revenue.
+Employees and people apply for parental leave payments through Inland Revenue.
 You must apply before the earlier of 12 months since the child's arrival, or when you return to work.
 You must apply for paid parental leave payments:

 • before their baby’s first birthday if you or your partner gave birth to the child, (or otherwise before you have had permanent primary responsibility for the child under 6 years for 12 months), and